Federal Fisheries Sign Off on Calif. Delta Tunnels Project

 Yet environmentalists who claim the massive public works project will devastate already struggling salmon populations and other endangered fish species oppose the plan.
 Juvenile salmon populations have shrunk to record-low levels over the last several years due to poor water conditions caused by drought and over-pumping the delta.
 They argue that the tunnels, California’s largest water project since the 1960s, will violate the Endangered Species Act and destroy the delta’s fragile ecosystem by depriving it of freshwater flows.

 “The science in this decision was cherry-picked and not representative of the true scope of harm to endangered species who depend on a healthy San Francisco Bay Delta estuary for their survival,” tunnels critic Barbara Barrigan-Parrilla, executive director of Restore the Delta, said in a statement.
-“We believe the court will overturn this permit and [are] exploring legal remedies with our coalition.”
+“We are pursuing legal remedies with our coalition.”

 State officials estimate the tunnels could take more than 10 years to dig.
 Proponents hope construction will begin in 2018 despite the legal challenges promised by critics.